Drone Training

 American Air Operations is a national leader in public safety and government drone training.
 Training for businesses and individuals is also available.

 American Air Operations offers training to prepare for the Federal Aviation Administration's (FAA) Unmanned Aircraft General - Small (UAG) aeronautical knowledge exam.
 Those who pass the FAA's exam will receive a Remote Pilot Certificate and can fly for commercial purposes.
 American Air Operations will teach you everything you need to know to pass the two-hour, 60 question exam.
-Drone system and flight training courses are also offered.
+Drone system, flight, and tactical training courses are also offered.

-Since 2018, American Air Operations has proudly trained professionals from 260 agencies (federal, state, county, local, tribal, and college/university) and companies in 27 states throughout the United States of America.
+Since 2018, American Air Operations has proudly trained professionals from 393 agencies (federal, state, county, local, tribal, and college/university) and companies in 44 states throughout the United States of America.
+We are honored agencies repeatedly trust American Air Operations to train their heroes and support the expansion of their drone program.

 For more information, or to register for training, please